-- 1. Synthesize caring, holistic relationships with multiple individuals in an advanced practice role through being, knowing, acting with compassion and respecting cultural, racial, and ethnic diversity in the global society. - 2.
-Integrate the breadth and depth of knowledge from the humanities and natural and social sciences in the application of the art and science of advanced practice nursing to multiple individuals. - 3.
-Exercise the art and science of nursing to determine interventions to promote the health of all individuals in the advanced practice setting. - 4.
+- 1. Synthesize caring, holistic relationships with multiple individuals in an advanced practice role through being, knowing, acting with compassion, and respecting cultural, racial, and ethnic diversity in the global society. - 2.
+Integrate the breadth and depth of knowledge from the humanities and natural and social sciences in the application of the art and science of advanced practice nursing to multiple individuals.

+- 3. Exercise the art and science of nursing to determine interventions to promote the health of the population across the lifespan in the advanced practice setting. - 4.
 Assimilate nursing theory into the art and science of nursing at the advanced practice level. - 5.
-Interface, using a variety of communication skills including informatics, with individuals and inter/intraprofessionals to promote optimal health outcomes for all individuals. - 6.
+Interface, using a variety of communication skills including informatics, with individuals and inter/intraprofessionals to promote optimal health outcomes for the population across the lifespan. - 6.
 Lead decision-making processes and policy development based on legal, ethical, political, sociocultural, and spiritual dimensions while demonstrating leadership in an advanced practice role and in the delivery of health care at the local, state, national, and international levels. - 7.
 Blend and guarantee responsibility and accountability for the ongoing evaluation of the effectiveness of one's own nursing practice and the practice of others. - 8.
-Appraise the teaching/learning needs of self and of all individuals with problems in the provision of advanced practice nursing interventions. - 9.
+Appraise the teaching/learning needs of self and of the population across the lifespan with problems in the provision of advanced practice nursing interventions. - 9.
 Orchestrate and evaluate evidence from nursing research into the art and science of nursing. - 10.
 Ascertain the knowledge, skills, and attitudes necessary to continuously improve the quality and safety of the health care systems in which they practice.